Amrthes/EDA-PROJECT/README.md

-Product Data Analysis – Price & Weight Changes Overview
+# Main Heading Product Data Analysis – Price & Weight Changes

+## Subheading Overview

 This project analyzes a dataset of 100 products to study price and weight changes over time.
 By comparing the "before" and "after" values, we identify trends, calculate differences, and uncover patterns in product pricing and packaging.
 The insights gained help in understanding how product prices and weights evolve, and they can be used for business strategy, cost analysis, or inventory management.
 Dataset